Yigdal: Ashkenazic tunes

-In the Eastern Ashkenazic rite Yigdal commences the morning prayer.
-In some communities, it is sung at the close of the evening service on Sabbaths and festivals, but in other communities is replaced by Adon Olam or simply omitted; in some communities, it is recited only on Festivals and not on the Sabbath.
-In London for fully two centuries there has been allotted to the hymn, according to the occasion, a definite tradition of tunes, all of which are antiphonal between chazzan and congregation.
+In the Eastern Ashkenazic rite, Yigdal commences the morning prayer (.
+In some communities, it is sung at the close of the evening service on Shabbat and festivals, but in other communities, it is replaced by Adon Olam or simply omitted; in some communities, it is recited only on festivals and not on Shabbat.
+In London, for fully two centuries, there has been allotted to the hymn, according to the occasion, a definite tradition of tunes, all of which are antiphonal between the hazzan and congregation.
 The most familiar of these tunes is the Friday evening Yigdal.
-It is utilized also in Germany and in some parts of Poland and Bohemia as a festival Yigdal.
+It is also utilized in Germany and in some parts of Poland and Bohemia during festivals.
 The melody may date from the 17th century or perhaps earlier.
-The tune was also used by the hazzan Myer Lyon (who also sang on the London opera stage as 'Michael Leoni') at the Great Synagogue of London, where it was heard by the Methodist Thomas Olivers; he adapted the tune for the English hymn The God of Abraham Praise (see below).
+The tune was also used by the hazzan Myer Lyon (who also sang on the London opera stage as Michael Leoni) at the Great Synagogue of London, where it was heard by the Methodist Thomas Olivers; he adapted the tune for the English hymn The God of Abraham Praise (see below).

 Next in importance comes the melody reserved for the solemn evenings of Rosh Hashana and Yom Kippur, and introduced, in the spirit of Psalm 137:6, into the service of Simhat Torah.
-This melody is constructed in the harmonic major scale (EFG # ABCD # E) with its two augmented seconds (see synagogue music), and is the inspiration of some Polish precentor, dating perhaps from the early 17th century, and certainly having spread westward from the Slavic region.

-In the German use of Bavaria and the Rhineland, the old tradition has preserved a contrasting "Yigdal" for Rosh Hashana and Yom Kippur that is equally antique, but built on a diatonic scale and reminiscent of the morning service of the day.
+This melody is constructed in the harmonic major scale with two augmented seconds, and is the inspiration of some Polish precentor, dating perhaps from the early 17th century, and certainly having spread westward from the Slavic region.
+In German use, Bavaria and the Rhineland have preserved an old tradition of contrasting "Yigdal" for Rosh Hashana and Yom Kippur that is equally antique, but built on a diatonic scale and reminiscent of the morning service of the day.

 For the evenings of the Three Pilgrimage Festivals, the old London tradition has preserved three characteristic melodies from at least the early 18th century, probably brought from north Germany or Bohemia.
 That for Passover illustrates the old custom according to which the precentor solemnly dwells on the last creed, that on the resurrection of the dead (in this case to a "representative" theme common to Passover and to Purim), and is answered by the choristers with an expression of confident assurance.
 The choral response here given received its final shaping from David Mombach.
-Yigdal for Shavu`oth has a solemn tone, strikingly contrasting with those for the other festivals.
+Yigdal for Shavuot has a solemn tone, strikingly contrasting with those for the other festivals.

 The tune for Sukkot displays a gaiety quite rare in synagogal melody.
-It was employed by Isaac Nathan, in 1815, as the air for one of Lord Byron's "Hebrew Melodies", being set by him to the verses "The Wild Gazelle" in such a manner as to utilize the contrasting theme then chanted by the hazzan to the last line as in the Passover "Yigdal".

-Other old tunes for the hymn, such as the melody of Alsatian origin used on "Shabbat Hagadol" before Passover, are preserved in local or family tradition (cf. Zemirot).
+It was employed by Isaac Nathan, in 1815, as the air for one of Lord Byron's "Hebrew Melodies", being set by him to the verses "The Wild Gazelle" in such a manner as to utilize the contrasting theme then chanted by the hazzan to the last line as in the Passover Yigdal.
+Other old tunes for the hymn, such as the melody of Alsatian origin used on Shabbat Hagadol before Passover, are preserved in local or family tradition.